League-of-Foundry-Developers/foundry-macro-marker/PATCH_NOTES.md

-- Add css to zip
+- Fixed bug where only new changes to marker config override previous config
+- Render hotbars when changing settings

 ---

 ### Known issues
-The examples won't work with The Furnace. `this` no longer references the macro itself when using that module.
-*The maintainer is aware of the issue and a fix is underway.*
+The compatability issue with The Furnace has been fixed! 🥳